Zone Configuration

 Understanding Zones

 A network zone represents a logical grouping of IP addresses that share common security requirements.
-Zones are automatically created from your discovery schedules.
+Zones are automatically created from your discovery schedules, giving you an immediate view of your network segments without manual setup.

 Zone Types